Trashos07/Trashos07/README.md

 - 👋 Hi, I’m @Trashos07
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning javascript and html
+- 🌱 I’m currently doing unity and 3D modelling

 <!---
 Trashos07/Trashos07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.